tedxnitksurathkal/tedxnitksurathkal.github.io/README.md

 We welcome contributions to improve the website.
 Follow these steps:

--Fork the repository
+- Fork the repository

--Create a branch:
+- Create a branch:
 ```bash
 git checkout -b feature/<your-feature-name>
 ```